 - Services of 50 kVA to 150 kVA: ₡ 60.000 (Sixty thousand colones)

 - Services greater than 150 kVA: ₡ 100.000 (One hundred thousand colones)

 b- The measurement equipment necessary for the data registration will be paid by the interested party.

 c- Once the documents with the respective technical information have been verified and the project has been inspected, if there are no technical problems or changes in the capacity of the project, the interconnection contract will be signed.
 If there are changes in the specifications or models of the equipment or increase the capacity of the project, according to what was previously reported, the request will be rejected and the client must make a new request for interconnection.

-Once this has been accomplished, the Interconnection Contract between the Producer-Consumer and CNFL will be signed.
+Once the above is fulfilled, the Interconnection Contract between the Producer-Consumer and CNFL will be signed.

-9 What is the contract of interconnection service scheme distributed generation model contracting simple net measurement?
+9 What is the Contract interconnection service distributed generation scheme contracting model net simple measurement?

 This contract is an accessory to the Electric Supply Contract that exists between the distribution company (CNFL SA) and the Client (PRODUCER - CONSUMER), establishing a series of obligations and conditions for the commissioning of distributed generation systems for self-consumption with the electricity distribution network, as established in the decree 39220-MINAE "Distributed generation regulation for self-consumption with renewable sources simple net metering model".

-The client must submit, once CNFL notifies the approval for the subscription of the contract:
+The client must present, once CNFL notifies the approval for the contract subscription:

 - Seal of the CFIA and copy of plans (in PDF) approved of the Distributed Generation project